Trustees and Charity Finance: three lessons

-When I first came across charity accounts I found them hard to understand.
-I blame the bizarre distinction between unrestricted and restricted income but whatever the reason I have to confess that on occasion I have signed off numbers I didn't fully understand and probably infuriated the executive with time-wasting questions.
+When I first came across charity accounts I found them very hard to understand.
+They feel much less intuitive than private sector or public sector accounts.
+I blame the bizarre distinction between unrestricted and restricted income which has lead me to ask many silly questions and make many mistakes.

 So for trustees looking to avoid the same fate here are three hard won lessons:

 First, manage by cashflow.
-If they don't already do them ask your executive to produce cashflow forecasts and update them for every board meeting.
-At every board meeting you will be able to see how much money you have in your bank account and how close this was to the forecast.
-You will also have a clear view of when money runs out.
-Bank accounts are less fudgeable than management accounts or indeed audited accounts.
+Ask your executive to produce cashflow forecasts and update them every quarter or whenever you meet.
+Every quarter you will be able to see how much money you have in your bank account and how close this was to the forecast.
+It is much easier for everyone to get to grips with bank account balances than with management accounts or indeed audited accounts.

 Second, monitor new income.
 If your charity spends £1.2m annually, then you will need to bring in an average of £100,000 of new money every month or else at some point the engine will splutter.
-This isn't as easy to monitor as it might sound: often new money comes in big lumps, and the accounting practices for restricted income make it easy to double count multi-year projects.
+Monitoring this isn't as easy as it sounds: often new money comes in big lumps, and the accounting practices for restricted income make it easy to double count multi-year projects.
 So be sure to have it as a specific number every meeting, even if sometimes the number is zero.